nikphillydev/2d-slam-pathplanner/README.md

-# 2d-slam-pathplanner
+# CMPUT312 Final Project
-CMPUT312 Final Project: Custom implementation of both 2D Local SLAM using LiDAR and a Path Planner navigating the robot in the generated map.
-Based on Clearpath Jackal robot platform.
+A custom implementation of both
+ - 2D Local SLAM using LiDAR: Generates a dynamic map and localizes robot in the map
+ - Path Planner: navigates the robot in the generated map using A* algorithm.
+Listens for target waypoint and publishes velocity targets to robot controller.

+Based developed on Clearpath Jackal robot platform.